ricardoquesada/unijoysticle/DOCUMENTATION.md

 * To boot the NodeMCU make sure that it is not connected to the Commodore 64.
 Otherwise it might not boot.
 I guess (big guess) it is related to a line that should be floating, but it is not when it is connected to the C64.
 * "Gyruss mode" is only supported on iOS.
 Android version coming soon.
+* It is only compatible with Commodore 64, 64c and 128.
+Not compatible with 128D and SX64 (since the WiFi controller doesn't fit).